Land on Mars.

 Hundreds of the asteroids orbit so close to Earth that they are easier to reach than our moon.
 Simple landing and takeoff targets they also provide free rides to other planets and their moons.

 In addition to the raw materials the space environment offers new technology.
 Microgravity enables mixes of materials that are impossible on Earth.
 We'll get new fuel solutions, purer chemicals, and stronger materials.
-New drugs including better vaccines will improve human health and possibly extend longevity, comparable to the medical breakthroughs we derived from findings of new plants in the Amazon rainforest.
+New drugs including better vaccines will improve human health and possibly extend lifespans, comparable to the medical breakthroughs we derived from findings of new plants in the Amazon rainforest.

 We believe that exploration of space will change the world as we know it, creating wealth and progress at an astronomical scale.